NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Experiments

 \subsection{Benefits of Negative Data}

 \textbf{Negative feedback enhances performance and exploration.} Table \ref{tab:benchmark_results} shows that NFT consistently outperforms RFT by a clear margin, highlighting the benefit of incorporating negative feedback during training.
 Notably, we observe a clear divergence in training dynamics between RFT and NFT.
-Across both 7B and 32B model settings, RFT tends to reduce entropy over time, whereas NFT and RL methods like DAPO encourage increasing entropy (Figure \ref{fig:entropy}).
-This behavior suggests more active exploration \citep{dapo}, potentially leading to the performance gap between NFT and RFT.
+Across both 7B and 32B settings, RFT tends to reduce entropy over time, whereas NFT and RL methods like DAPO encourage increasing entropy (Figure \ref{fig:entropy}).
+This suggests more exploration \citep{dapo}, potentially hindering why NFT outperforms RFT.

-\textbf{Negative feedback becomes increasingly important in larger models.} The performance gap between RFT and NFT widens over training in 32B experiments (Figure \ref{fig:32bplot}), while the trend is less obvious for 7B.
-Similarly, the DeepSeek-R1 report \citep{deepseekr1} also notes RL offers greater benefits over SFT in larger models.
-A potential explanation could be the increasing importance of negative data.
+\textbf{Negative feedback becomes increasingly important in larger models.} The performance gap between RFT and NFT widens faster over training in 32B experiments compared with the trend in 7B (Figure \ref{fig:32bplot}).
+Similarly, \citet{deepseekr1} also notes RL offers greater benefits over SFT in larger models.
+A potential explanation could be the increasing importance of negative data: Larger models already memorize well enough, so the ability to reflect on mistakes becomes a new bottleneck.

 \textbf{RFT remains a strong baseline.} Although surpassed by numerous algorithms, RFT still deserves attention due to its extreme simplicity.
 In 32B settings (Figure \ref{fig:32bplot}), learning from positive data (RFT) contributes to 80\% of the total gain achieved by our best-performing model, while negative data only accounts for the remaining 20\%.
 These findings echo recent studies \citep{yue2025does, raft++, noaha, zhao2025echo, onesample}, which suggest RL primarily amplifies existing capabilities in large models rather than fostering new skills.
 How to exploit negative feedback remains an open challenge with heavy potential.